nitaysol/AWS-MWA/README.txt

 When:
-inputFileName = input(please add extension if needed - such as .txt outputFileName = output file name(no extension n = a number you choose, terminate = terminate(optional) - if you would like this local application to be the last one and terminate the manager's process then run with terminat.
+inputFileName = input(please add extension if needed - such as .txt outputFileName = output file name(no extension n = number of workers you want terminate = terminate(optional) - if you would like this local application to be the last one and terminate the manager's process then run with terminat.

 Example: